-Whenever there is any addition / change in the Make, Model and Segment, the Rating and Rule Engine shall sent the changes to the applicable Systems through a Web Service
+Whenever there is any addition / change in the Make, Model and Segment, the Rules and Rating Engine shall sent the changes to the applicable Systems through a Web Service / API

 A separate Web Service – Make Model Service shall be available to send the Make, Model and Segment details to the applicable System

 Make, Model and Segment will be maintained as per the below table.
 In the Make and Model.
-For some of the Make Model the value was found as “#N/A” TIGB to check on this.